Sustainability lies at the heart of our purpose of producing gold that provides meaningful value to people and society.

 We have committed to not mining in World Heritage sites ensuring these areas of ‘Outstanding Universal Value’ are protected for future generations.

 We have annual targets for land rehabilitation and reclamation.
 These support restoration of natural habitats and responsible mine closure.
-In 2023, 302 hectares were planted and 84 hectares were reclaimed.
+In 2024, 427 hectares were planted, despite a 1-in-80-year flood, demonstrating the resilience of our reforestation efforts.

 The Responsible Gold Mining Principles